Serbian Orthodox Church: Early Christianity

 Christianity started to spread throughout the southeastern Europe during the 1st century.
-Early martyrs Florus and Laurus from the 2nd century, who were murdered along with other 300 Christians in Ulpiana near modern Lipljan, are venerated as Christian saints.
+Early martyrs Florus and Laurus from the 2nd century, who were murdered along with other 300 Christians in Ulpiana, near modern Lipljan, are venerated as Christian saints.
 Bishop Irenaeus of Sirmium was also martyred, in 304.
 Emperor Constantine the Great (306–337), born in Naissus (modern Niš in Serbia), was the first Christian ruler of the Roman Empire.
 Several local bishops, seated in present-day Serbia, became prominent during the 4th century, such as Germinius of Sirmium, Ursacius of Singidunum and Secundianus of Singidunum (modern Belgrade), while several Councils were held in Sirmium.

-In 395, the Empire was divided, and its eastern half later became known as the Byzantine Empire.
+In 395, the Empire was divided, and its eastern half later became the Eastern (Byzantine) Empire.
 In 535, emperor Justinian I created the Archbishopric of Justiniana Prima, centered in the emperor's birth-city of Justiniana Prima, near modern Lebane in Serbia.
 The archbishopric had ecclesiastical jurisdiction over all provinces of the Diocese of Dacia.
 By the beginning of the 7th century, Byzantine provincial and ecclesiastical order in the region was destroyed by invading Avars and Slavs.
-In 731, emperor Leo III transferred the entire Illyricum to jurisdiction of the Ecumenical Patriarchate of Constantinople, thus affirming its attachment to the Eastern Christianity.
+The church life was renewed in the same century in the province of Illyricum and Dalmatia after a more pronounced Christianization of the Serbs and other Slavs by the Roman Church.
+In the 7th and mid-8th century the area was not under jurisdiction of the Patriarchate of Constantinople.